lyrx/generative-art/README.md

 ---

-# YamaAndAlex Test Suite
+# GLIP Test Suite

 ## Overview
-This test suite is designed to validate the functionality and enforce the integrity of the `YamaAndAlex` NFT contract.
+This test suite is designed to validate the functionality and enforce the integrity of the `GLIP` NFT contract.
 It uses Foundry's testing framework to simulate various scenarios and ensure contract reliability.

 ## Test Scenarios
 - **Test Safe Minting**: Ensures that NFTs can be minted successfully post the mint start date.